Welcome to Crypto Corner

 This website is dedicated to explaining clearly how a variety of codes and ciphers work, how to use them to both encrypt and decrypt a message, and how to use methods to help break a code that you have intercepted.

-For each cipher, there is a detailed description of how the cipher works, and a little bit of history, and also examples of the cipher in use, some questions for you to attempt, and a flash activity to perform the cipher (this can be used to check your answers to the questions).
+For each cipher, there is a detailed description of how the cipher works, and a little bit of history, and also examples of the cipher in use, some questions for you to attempt, and an activity to perform the cipher (this can be used to check your answers to the questions or to make your own encrypted messages).

-Along the left hand side of the page you have the navigation bars, which you can use at any point to access information on any given code.
-It is recommended that you start at the top, and work your way down the list, since they get harder and more complicated as we progress through them.
+Along the top of the page you have the navigation bars, which you can use at any point to access information on any given code.
+It is recommended that you start at the beginning, and work your way through the list, since they get harder and more complicated as we progress through them.

 There is also a Glossary of terms used throughout the site.
 If you come across a word and you cannot remember what it means, then this is the place to look.